oguzhan-yilmaz/balcony/docs/how-it-works/about-boto3.md

 }
 ```

 **shapes**

 `Shape` is a nested data abstraction that is able to represent any data structure, created by `boto` team.

+`Shape`s are used to define function input & output structures.

-Every data type used in a service is available on `.shapes` definition.
+Every data type used in a service is available on it's `.shapes` definition.

 ```json
 "shapes":{